User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 -

-Billing providers should review the Patient Risk dashboard as part of pre-visit planning and/or during an exam to ensure that patients' chronic conditions are addressed and documented appropriately.
+Billing providers should review the Diagnosis Gaps dashboard as part of pre-visit planning and/or during an exam to ensure that patients' chronic conditions are addressed and documented appropriately.

 -